 Prediction markets put the probability at 8%: Will Coalition Avenir Québec win the most seats in the 2026 Quebec general election.
 Currently, markets see this as unlikely (8% YES).
+Republicans are entering the 2026 midterms with a 218-214 majority in the House, with three seats currently vacant.

 What does smart money think?
 Get AI verdicts, wallet positioning, signal analysis, and entry targets.